scaars10/scaars10.github.io/posts/pecan-raft.md

 }
 ```

-**Why it worked**: It made the code look sequential: `Send → Wait for Majority → Commit`.
-It effectively turned a distributed consensus problem into a local barrier problem.
+**Why it worked**: It made the code look sequential: `Send -> Wait -> Commit`.
+It turned a distributed problem into a local threading problem.

-**Why it's not prod-ready**:
-1. **Thread Blocking**: It holds a thread hostage for every single client request.
+**Why it's bad**: It holds a thread hostage for every single client request.
 If a follower is slow, the leader's thread is blocked doing nothing.
-2. **Poor Scalability**: Under heavy load, you quickly run out of threads.
-3. **No Timeout Handling**: What if a follower is permanently down?
+It doesn't scale.

 **What a better implementation would look like** (that I never built):
 ```java